Genivia/RE-flex/doc/index.md

 `φ+?` is not supported by Boost.Regex in POSIX mode.
 In general, POSIX matchers do not support lazy quantifiers due to POSIX limitations that are rooted in the theory of formal languages FSM of regular expressions.
-The RE/flex regex library is POSIX compliant and supports lazy quantifiers as an exception.
+The RE/flex regex library is regex POSIX compliant and supports lazy quantifiers as an addition.

 @warning Option `−−fast` does not produce code that backtracks, which means that patterns such as `bar.*\bfoo` that require backtracking on `\b` may not